Saint Peter: "Rock" dialogue

 In the Eastern Orthodox Church this passage is interpreted as not implying a special prominence to the person of Peter, but to Peter's position as representative of the Apostles.
 The word used for "rock" (petra) grammatically refers to "a small detachment of the massive ledge", not to a massive boulder.
 Thus, Orthodox Sacred Tradition understands Jesus' words as referring to the apostolic faith.

-Petros had not previously been used as a name, but in the Greek-speaking world it became a popular Christian name, after the tradition of Peter's prominence in the early Christian church had been established.
+Petros had not previously been used as a name, but in the Greek-speaking world it became a popular Christian name after the tradition of Peter's prominence in the early Christian church had been established.

 Apostolic succession

 The leadership of Peter forms the basis of the Apostolic succession and the institutional power of orthodoxy, as the heirs of Peter, and is described as "the rock" on which the church will be built.

 Catholics refer to him as chief of the Apostles, as do the Eastern Orthodox and the Oriental Orthodox.
 In Coptic Orthodox Church liturgy, he is once referred to as "prominent" or "head" among the Apostles, a title shared with Paul in the text (The Fraction of Fast and Feast of the Apostles Peter and Paul in the Coptic Orthodox Church of Alexandria).
 Some, including the Orthodox Churches, believe this is not the same as saying that the other Apostles were under Peter's orders.

+Sources suggest that, at first, the terms episcopos and presbyteros were used interchangeably, with the consensus among scholars being that, by the turn of the 1st and 2nd centuries, local congregations were led by bishops and presbyters, whose duties of office overlapped or were indistinguishable from one another.
+Protestant and secular historians generally agree that there was probably "no single 'monarchical' bishop in Rome before the middle of the 2nd century ... and likely later".